Len-PGH/AI-Zen/README.md

 ## Meta_Data Functions

 Meta_Data Functions access the output of an already executed function.
-In this example once the function `verify_custome` is executed by the user by verifing `account_number` and cpni then the record for that customer is accessable via json for any meta_data functions.
+In this example once the function `verify_customer` is executed by the user by verifing `account_number` and cpni then the record for that customer is accessable via json for any meta_data functions.

 modem_swap
 -----------------------

 * Name:`modem_swap`
-* Purpose:Swap the users modem
+* Purpose:`Swap the users modem`
-* Argument:mac_address|new modem MAC Address in lowercase hex 12 characters
+* Argument:`mac_address|new modem MAC Address in lowercase hex 12 characters`

 ```perl